About Alexandria

 Frequently Asked Questions

 To register to vote in Alexandria, Alabama, residents can register online through the Alabama Secretary of State's website, by mail, or in person at the Calhoun County elections office.
 Alabama requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Alabama Secretary of State's voter lookup tool.
-For local municipal elections in Alexandria, contact the Calhoun County Clerk's office for schedules and ballot information.
+For local county and state elections (Alexandria is an unincorporated community in Calhoun County and does not hold municipal elections), contact the Calhoun County Clerk's office for schedules and ballot information.

 Property records for Alexandria, Alabama are maintained by the Calhoun Revenue Commissioner's Office and the Calhoun County Probate Judge's Office.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Calhoun County, including parcels in Alexandria.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Calhoun County Probate Judge's Office maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Alabama counties provide online property record searches through their county websites.
-For in-person requests, visit the Calhoun County offices at the county courthouse.
-The Calhoun County Treasurer handles property tax payments and tax sale information.
+The Calhoun County Revenue Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Alexandria, Alabama residents are available through both county and state offices.
 The Alabama Department of Public Health, Center for Health Statistics, located in Montgomery, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Alabama.
 Orders can be placed online, by mail, or in person.
 Locally, the Calhoun County Clerk's office issues marriage licenses and maintains marriage records for Calhoun County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.